X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars: Summary and Conclusions

 \begin{itemize}

-\item We have not included the influence of magnetic field on the employed EoSs.
-Initially, the modified Tolman-Oppenheimer-Volkoff (TOV) system of equations was solved for a given EoSs to generate profiles, which are then used to compute luminosities of emitted particles (axions) and surface temperature as a function of time using the NSCool code.
+\item We have not included the influence of magnetic field on the employed EoSs and mechanism related to the production of axions.
+Initially, the modified Tolman-Oppenheimer-Volkoff (TOV) system of equations was solved for a given EoSs to study the macroscopic properties (mass/pressure) profiles, which are then used to compute luminosities of axions and surface temperature as a function of time using the NSCool code.

-\item Our work encompassed the energy spectrum of axions and axion-photons versus axion energy in the presence and absence of magnetic fields.
-We find the average best-fit axion mass bound for the mentioned three EOSs, namely APR, FPS, and SLY, as $16$ meV, $10$ meV, and $7$ meV, respectively.
+\item Our work encompassed the energy spectrum of axions and axion-converted-photon flux versus axion energies in the presence and absence of magnetic fields.
+We find the average best-fit axion mass bound for the mentioned three EOSs; namely APR, FPS, and SLY, as $16$ meV, $10$ meV, and $7$ meV, respectively.
 These mass bounds lie within the limits of the recently reported axion mass bound of $10$ meV and $16$ meV in the case of a no-magnetic field.
-We note that the results have been calculated with a fixed value of the star`s mean radius and a high value of the central magnetic field $10^{18}$ Gauss. \item We emphasize that the axion mass bound slightly varies for different EoSs.
-On comparing our results with all available archival data sets of PN+MOS+Chandra, we find that the results for axion-photon flux closely match those of a magnetic field, especially for APR and FPS EOSs.
+The results have been calculated with a fixed value of the star's mean radius $\overline{r}= 13$ km and a high value of the central magnetic field $10^{18}$ Gauss. \item We emphasize that the axion mass bound slightly varies for APR, FPS, and SLY EoSs.
+On comparing our results with all available archival data sets of PN+MOS+Chandra, we find that the results for axion-converted-photon flux closely matches with the magnetic field, especially for APR and FPS EOSs.

-\item Our investigation reports that the influence of a strong magnetic field on the observables depends on the EoS.
+\item Our investigation reports that the influence of a strong magnetic field on the observables depends on the employed EoS.
 The uncertainties are more pronounced, especially with low temperatures and high-density conditions.
 Thus, the study of axion-photon conversion remains a subject of active research for these highly magnetized NSs. \end{itemize}

 1cm